 Students in the Bachelor of Nursing, the Bachelor of Nursing Bachelor of Arts in International Studies, Bachelor of Midwifery or the Bachelor of Midwifery Bachelor of Creative Intelligence and Innovation must undertake nursing and/or midwifery practice placements as a prerequisite to satisfactory course completion.
 Information regarding the practice placement procedures for students with disabilities is available from Accessibility in the University-wide general information.

 Students commencing this course must consider the inherent requirements to be able to achieve a passing grade in their clinical practice assessments.
 Students with concerns should contact UTS: Accessibility Services.

 Accident and incident reporting

 Any student or staff member involved in an accident, injury or incident while on clinical placement must complete a standard accident/incident form.
 Both the student and their supervising facilitator or educator are required to complete the form, in addition to any other form/s required by the facility.

 The Nursing and Midwifery Board of Australia requires students to undertake a specified number of nursing or midwifery practice hours.
-One hundred per cent attendance on practice is required.
+One hundred per cent attendance on practice is required, excluding public holidays.
 Students who experience unforseen illness or misadventure, as per UTS rule 8.3, are required to complete a special consideration application.